GSA-TTS/identity-dev-docs/_pages/security-events.md

   Time at which the JWT was issued, an integer timestamp representing the number of seconds since the Unix Epoch.

 * **iss** (string)
   The issuer of this SET, which will be Login.gov's issuer, the root URL for Login.gov.
-In the agency integration environment, this is `https://idp.int.identitysandbox.gov`
+In the agency integration environment, this is `https://idp.int.identitysandbox.gov`.
+In production, this is `https://secure.login.gov`.

 * **jti** (required)
   JWT Identifier.
 This will be a random, unique identifier for this event, you should be able to de-duplicate based on this.